-A number of local transit systems nationwide, including Lane Transit District in Oregon, are using or planning bus rapid transit (BRT) systems.
-These systems combine dedicated bus lanes, limited stops, signal prioritization, and, in some cases, "fixed guideways" and train-like stations to improve service and encourage transit-oriented development.
-The 2009 Legislative Assembly provided \$1.9 million to support the expansion.
-In 2009, Lane Transit District expended \$21.9 million in federal funds, \$2.1 million in state funds, and \$5 million in local funds on Eugene-area transit improvements for its Emerald Express (EmX) BRT system.
+A number of local transit systems in Oregon, including LTD, are using or planning bus rapid transit (BRT) systems.
+These systems combine dedicated bus lanes, limited stops, signal prioritization and, in some cases, "fixed guideways" and train-like stations to improve transit-oriented service and encourage development.
+The legislature in provided \$1.9 million to support the expansion.
+In 2009, LTD expended \$21.9 million in federal funds, \$2.1 million in state funds and \$5 million in local funds on Eugene-area transit improvements for its Emerald Express (EmX) BRT system.

 The community's first EmX corridor, the Franklin line, was introduced in January 2007 and currently operates between downtown Eugene and downtown Springfield.
-In its first year of operation, the EmX service exceeded 20year ridership projections and more than doubled passenger boardings from previous conventional bus service.
+In its first year of operation, the EmX service exceeded 20-year ridership projections and more than doubled passenger boardings from previous conventional bus service.
 The second EmX corridor, the Gateway line, began operating in January 2011, extending EmX service beyond the Franklin line.
-The line connects downtown Springfield with the new PeaceHealth medical complex and the Gateway area.
+The line connects with downtown Springfield the new

+PeaceHealth medical complex and the Gateway area.

 Planning is currently underway for a third corridor, the West Eugene expansion, with a planned implementation date of January 2017.
 The expansion will increase system-wide trips by an estimated 500,000 in the first year.
-The estimated project cost of \$95.4 million is to be provided for by the following sources:
+The estimated project cost of \$94 million is to be provided for by the following sources:

-- \$75 million Federal Small Starts Funding (requested)
+- \$75 million Federal Small Starts Funding

-- Up to \$30 million State Lottery Bonds:
+- \$19 million State Lottery Bonds:

-- \$ 1.6 million (approved in 2009)
+- o \$1.6 million (approved in 2009)

-- \$ 4.2 million (approved in 2011)
+- o \$4.2 million (approved in 2011)

-- \$15.0 million (approved in 2013)
+- o \$12.2 million (approved in 2013)

+- \$648,000 (ConnectOregon V funding)